RammasunW/VC-Car-Bomb-Script/README.md

   2. To install a car bomb, press ',' (comma, or set it to whatever key you like)
   3. You should also get a detonator, although its model is not loaded

-Inspiration and some codes regarding memory manipulation are from godbike script by YBurakD Version detection code is inspired by mouse fix program by Mhmd_FVC
+Codes regarding memory manipulation are from godbike script by YBurakD

+Version detection code is inspired by mouse fix program by Mhmd_FVC